What do the different KYS options mean?

 Negative: You have tested negative for HIV.

-Negative, on PrEP: You have tested HIV-negative, but are also taking PrEP (Pre-Exposure Prophylaxis), a medication known by its brand name, Truvada.
-When taken daily PrEP is greater than 98% effective at preventing HIV.
+Negative, on PrEP: You have tested HIV-negative, but are also taking PrEP (Pre-Exposure Prophylaxis) When taken daily PrEP is greater than 98% effective at preventing HIV.

 Positive: You have tested positive for HIV.